Points Path Logo

 Install Points Path on your desktop browser

-The extension works with Google Chrome and Microsoft Edge browsers.
-(Safari is coming soon!)
+The extension works with Apple Safari, Google Chrome, Microsoft Edge, and other browsers.

 Search using Google Flights